ZcashFoundation/ed25519-zebra/README.md

 ## ZIP 215 and changes to Zcash-flavored Ed25519

-[Zcash Improvement Proposal 215][ZIP215] changes validation criteria for Ed25519 signatures in Zcash after its activation (currently scheduled for the Canopy network upgrade at block height 1046400).
+[Zcash Improvement Proposal 215][ZIP215] changes validation criteria for Ed25519 signatures in Zcash after its activation (which occurred in the Canopy network upgrade at mainnet block height 1046400).
 These changes remove the dependence on validation rules inherited from a specific point release of `libsodium` and make individual verification consistent with batch verification.
 More details and motivation are available in the text of [ZIP215].